 Hippolytus of Rome relates the events of his own time in the late second and early third century in his work Refutation of All Heresies.
 Among the other heresies of his day, he devotes a great deal of attention to the then new heresy of Modalism, also known as Sabellianism or Patripassionism.
 This heresy, by teaching that the Father and Son are together the same individual being, both mere modes and names of one and the same Supreme Being, sets out to, in effect, crucify the Father, and deny the real existence of the Son.
 There is much that is very noteworthy in Hippolytus’s coverage of the origins of modalism, the account of which I will quote at full length below.

-Semi-modalism is built upon a twisting of the Nicene concept of co-essentiality.
-In the Nicene era and its creed, for multiple persons to be co-essential meant that nothing more than that they, as truly distinct rational individual beings (that is, persons) shared a common nature or species.
+Semi-modalistic trinitarianism is built upon a twisting of the Nicene concept of co-essentiality.
+The pro-nicene church fathers of the mid-fourth century defined co-essentiality as meaning nothing more than that the persons of the trinity, as truly distinct rational individual beings (that is, persons) shared a common nature or species.
 A common analogy used by the Nicene fathers to capture their meaning, for example, is of three men being co-essential, in that they, while remaining three distinct individuals, share a common and identical human nature.
 Although there are three men, there is only one nature between them, human nature.
 Such was the original meaning of co-essentiality.

 For example, Athanasius said: